[With examples] Photographer explains tips for taking beautiful photos with a smartphone

 What makes a good photograph?

-The basic premise is that there is no absolute answer to what makes a good photograph, but here we will define a good photograph from a commercial perspective as "a photograph that accurately conveys the information you want to convey to as many people as possible."
+As a fundamental premise, there is no single absolute correct answer to what constitutes a good photograph, but here, from a commercial perspective,we define a good photograph as "a photograph that effectively conveys the intended message to a large number of people."

 High image quality is not necessarily required to take good photos

-When thinking of the benefits of using a single-lens reflex camera, most people probably think of "high image quality"
+When considering the advantages of using a single-lens reflex (SLR) camera, most people"high image quality."would probably first think of

 Certainly, that's an advantage